Maine Antique Auction and more!

 With competitive commission rates and a track record of successful auctions, you can’t go wrong with Houston-Brooks.

-A family-run business for more than 45 years, Houston-Brooks was founded and built by our father, Everet “Junior” Houston.
+A family-run business for more than 45 years, Houston-Brooks was founded and built by my grandfather, Everet “Junior” Houston.
 He bought the old grange hall in 1970 and built it into the auction house it is today.
-Since dad’s day we’ve added on a second barn for extra storage and indoor plumbing for convenience.
+Since Junior’s day, we’ve added on a second barn for extra storage and indoor plumbing for convenience.

-We carry on his legacy by hosting country auctions with quality items.
+Dan and Pam carried on his legacy by hosting country auctions with quality items, building the business to what it is currently.
+Recently, Kim and Andy have taken over operations, with Shane, Ryan, Mike, Cal, Alan, and the rest of the crew still providing that same country auction excitement.
+You know you’ll still find Dan overseeing his legacy, and Pam and Ron are back from their winter sojourn for consultations.
 Our reputation speaks for itself.
 We are a member of the Maine Auctioneers Association.
 Come see what all the fuss is about at our next auction.

 The Bangor Daily News did a story about us!
 Read it here.